HarunSMetin/Arduino_Rocket/README.md

 - Detailed usage instructions can be found in the `/docs` directory.
 - Example sketches and modules are available in the `/examples` directory.
 - Use the provided data visualization tools to analyze rocket performance.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## Contact

-If you have any questions or suggestions, feel free to [open an issue](https://github.com/HarunSMetin/Arduino_Rocket/issues) or contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions, feel free to [open an issue](https://github.com/HarunSMetin/Arduino_Rocket/issues) or contact us at [harunmetin19@gmail.com](mailto:harunmetin19@gmail.com).

 Happy rocketing! 🚀